Indonesia Travel Tips

 Top Things to See and Do

-- Explore Hindi Prambanan – This is the crowning glory of Hindu temples and was built in the 10th century.
-At 47 meters high, the main temple is taller than Borodudur and is architecturally impressive.
+Explore Hindi Prambanan – This is the crowning glory of Hindu temples and was built in the 10th century.
+At 150 feet, the main temple is taller than Borodudur and is architecturally impressive.
 Chances are you’ll spend more time taking pictures than you will admiring the site and its ancient statues, so don’t forget to put down the camera sometimes.

-- Find Tranquility in the Bogor Botanical Gardens – 60 km outside of hectic Jakarta, lie the Bogor Botanical Gardens.
-With over 80 hectares of land and 15 000 species of plants and trees, the gardens are a lovely spot in which to lose yourself for a couple of hours.
+Find tranquility in the Bogor Botanical Gardens – 40 miles outside of hectic Jakarta, lie the Bogor Botanical Gardens.
+With over 200 acres land and 15,000 species of plants and trees, the gardens are a lovely spot in which to lose yourself for a couple of hours.